ranamostafa229/ChatApp/README.md

-# ChatApp
+# Chat App Using MERN Stack

-ChatApp is a MERN chat application that allows users to connect with each other in real time using Socket.IO.
+ConnectMe is a MERN chat application that allows users to connect with each other in real time using Socket.IO.

 ## Features

 - User authentication and authorization using bcrypt
 - Google or Facebook authentication Option
-- User profile with avatar
+- User profile with avatar using this api  <a href='https://api.multiavatar.com/'> https://api.multiavatar.com/</a>
 - Real-time chat with text, and emoji support
 - Chat rooms with multiple participants
 - Responsive design